ReluctantHacker/notes/physics/Electrodynamics.md

 So **Maxwell's equations** Plus **Lorentz force law** make the story completely.

-Here's one another thing need to be considered about which is that both field and it's generated field exist simultaneously, they are not one thing, they are two things!
+Here's two important things need to be considered about which are
+ - both fields and it's generated field exist simultaneously, they are not one thing, they are two things!
 So if we have a E field and it's generated B field, Both E field and B field would produce Lorentz force.
+ - Although, we said "generated" field, but the E field and it's conjugate B field are synchronized with each other and follows the rules of Maxwell's equations.
+So if a changing E field generates a changing B field, that changing B field would not generate another E field, because they are synchronized by Maxwell's equations, they are paired of each other.
+This concept would be detailed in the discussion of EM wave.
+ - Although we often say that a "changing electric field generates a magnetic field," in reality, the electric field (E) and its associated magnetic field (B) are **synchronized** and form a **self-consistent solution of Maxwell's equations**.
+The changing E field does not independently generate a new B field, nor does B generate a new E field in a sequential way; instead, they are **paired and co-evolving**, following the curl relations in Maxwell's equations.
+This concept will be explained in more detail in the discussion of electromagnetic waves.

 # ElectroMagnetic field, wave
 Basically, you can turn Maxwell's equations to standard form of **wave equation** in three dimensions: